valdanylchuk/breezybox/README.md

 This is in early stage with many rough edges.
 Pull requests are better than bug reports.
 I know there would be hundreds of bugs if we were to catalog them, an I would never be able to address them all.
 Top priority for help:

-- Make busybox easy and smooth to install
+- Make breezybox easy and smooth to install
 - Improve the documentation in the repo/Readme; create a Wiki
 - Make existing core features more stable without major code bloat